Table of Contents[Hide][Show]

 Epsom Salts Saved Us a Costly Trip to the Doctor

-As if all of the above isn’t enough, epsom salts can also be used to draw out splinters even if they are deep!
-Soaking the affected area in epsom salts helps, but the most rapid improvement and resolution of the problem occurs from bandaging a small amount of epsom salt granules or an epsom salt paste directly to the skin.
-This article details the simple process which my husband used a couple of years ago as recommended by a veterinarian friend.
-It worked like a charm to draw out a deep thorn in his finger that was going to cost $500 to have a doctor remove surgically at a walk-in clinic.
+As if all of the above isn’t enough, Epsom salts can also be used to remove splinters even if they are deep!
+Soaking the affected area in Epsom salts helps, but the most rapid improvement and resolution of the problem occur from bandaging a small number of Epsom salt granules or an Epsom salt paste directly to the skin.
+The simple process which my husband used a couple of years ago was recommended by a veterinarian friend.
+It worked like a charm to draw out a deep thorn in his finger.
+It would have cost $500 to have a doctor remove it surgically at a walk-in clinic!